ExpectozJJ/GeneralisedFormanRicci/README.md

 # GeneralisedFormanRicci
 This code computes the Generalised Forman Ricci Curvature for simplicial complex generated from a given point cloud data.
 The implementation is based on the unweighted definition of Forman Ricci curvature defined by Robin Forman.

-Many thanks to stephenhky and saibalmars for their inspiration in the packages MoguTDA and GraphRicciCurvature respectively.
+Many thanks to stephenhky and saibalmars for their packages MoguTDA and GraphRicciCurvature respectively.
-Partial code was modified from MoguTDA for the computation of the simplicial complex.
+Partial code was modified from MoguTDA for the computation of the boundary matrices.

 ## References
 * MoguTDA: https://github.com/stephenhky/MoguTDA